PeterStanding/Bake-Away/README.md

 1. Download MariaDB Server for own machine from: https://go.mariadb.com/search-download-MariaDB-server.html?utm_source=google&utm_medium=ppc&utm_campaign=MKG-Search-Google-Branded-DL-EMEA-bd&gclid=EAIaIQobChMIqZj95pG34QIVxqSaCh3jkw9BEAAYASAAEgKAe_D_BwE
 2. The passowrd is: bakeawaypass, or can be found in the config file.
 3. Create the 'BakeAway' Database.
 By using the command CREATE DATABASE BakeAway;

-4.Then download the SQL from github.
+4. Then download the SQL from github.
 This can be found in the SQL folder under the name 'SQL- BakeAway'. ** Remove statement CREATE DATABASE BakeAway**.
 5. Populate the database by using the insert statements, these can be found in the SQL folder under the name ' Insert Statements'.
 6. The database has now been created on your machine.